matthew-brett/nibabel/doc/source/devel/data_pkg_design.rst

 ==========================================

 When developing or using nipy, many data files can be useful.
-We divide the data files nipy uses into at least 3 categories
+We divide the data files nipy uses into four vague categories

-#. *test data* - data files required for routine code testing
+#. *small test data* - data files required for routine code testing
+#. *large test data* - larger data files for optional tests
 #. *template data* - data files required for algorithms to function,
    such as templates or atlases
 #. *example data* - data files for running examples, or optional tests